jflanigan/jamr/README.md

     ./train

 It should take about 3-6 hours to train.
-At the end, it will report the performance of the parser.
+At the end it will report the performance of the parser.

 ##1.
 Preprocessing the data